Who is eligible for SG payments?

 How much super do you need to pay?

 As an employer, you must pay a minimum of 9.5% of each eligible employee's ordinary time earnings each quarter.
 If your employees are covered by an award or employment agreement which specifies a higher super contribution than 9.5%, you must pay that higher amount.
+For employees who reside in Norfolk Island, and where the work is performed on Norfolk Island, the Norfolk Island transitional SG rates apply.
+Please visit the ATO website for more information.

 Ordinary time earnings (OTE) are usually the amount your employee earns for their ordinary hours of work.
 It includes things like commissions, shift-loadings and allowances, and generally does not include overtime payments.